Bradpk/React-Restaurant-/README.md

-# Awesome Inc Web Developer Bootcamp React Template
+### React Restaurant

-This project is used to create a mock website for a restaurant that uses an api get request to fetch menu information to be displayed on the screen.
+This project creates a mock website for a restaurant that uses an API GET request to fetch menu information displayed on the screen.
+Users can filter items based on categories such as breakfast, lunch, dinner, drinks, and appetizers.

-Currently the api only works on chrome with the CORS extension.
+### Tech Stack

+React,
+Axios,
+JavaScript,
+HTML,
+CSS